-When water quality standards are exceeded at a particular beach, Virginia's approach is to issue a beach advisory that warns people to avoid contact with the ocean water.
-A total of 6 monitored beaches had at least one advisory issued during the 2008 swimming season.
-Sixty percent of Virginia's notification actions lasted two days or less.
+When water quality standards are exceeded at a particular beach, Virginia issues a beach advisory that warns people to avoid contact with the ocean water.
+A total of 16 monitored beaches had at least one advisory issued during the 2010 swimming season.
+Eighty-two percent of Virginia's notification actions lasted two days or less.
 Figure 2 presents a full breakdown of notification action durations.